hazelcast/fraud-detection-python/run-demo-locally.md

 ```

 # 4. Submit the Inference Pipeline to Hazelcast
-Now to the deploy-jobs folder
+Change to the the deploy-jobs folder
 ```
 cd ../deploy-jobs
 ```
 Run this Command.
 Make sure you replace both references to `172.18.0.2` with YOUR Hazelcast IP address.

 See Step 2 above to get the Hazelcast IP address on the `hazelcast-network`